-- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported - If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance - Staff taking the report will inform the DSL or the Deputy DSL immediately - Staff taking a report will never promise confidentiality - Parents or carers should usually be informed (unless this would put the child at greater risk) - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral (MARF) will be made to the MASH email: csmash@surreycc.gov.uk or telephone 0300 470 9100, as appropriate
+- Children making a report of sexual violence or sexual harassment including "upskirting" (which is a criminal offence) will be taken seriously, kept safe and be well supported. - If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or the Deputy DSL immediately. - Staff taking a report will never promise confidentiality. - Parents or carers should usually be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a Request for Support will be made to the C-SPA securely email: csmash@surreycc.gov.uk or telephone 0300 470 9100, as appropriate.